 Congratulations!
 Now you know how to configure your WordPress Writing Settings.
 The next step, is to configure your WordPress Reading Settings.

-Did you find this article useful?
-If so, please use the links below to share this information with others.
+Did you enjoy this tutorial?
+If so, please consider using the share buttons below to share this article with other WordPress users.